 Addressing the gaps in current research on AMF responses to climate change, this study assesses how AMF spores, specifically associated with pears (Pyrus communis L.), respond to the projected 2040 climate conditions in Belgium, based on the worst-case RCP 8.5 scenario.
-This research focuses on the species diversity, community composition, and temporal dynamics of AMF spores under these climate conditions.
-The study hypothesizes that the AMF spore community in a pear orchard will exhibit more rapid and pronounced temporal changes under future climate conditions (RCP 8.5, 2040), with a significant shift in spore community composition, including an increased dominance of Glomeraceae species.
-Moreover it is hypothesized that overall community diversity remains unchanged compared to ambient conditions.
+This research focuses on the abundance, functional group composition and temporal dynamics of AMF spores under these climate conditions.
+The study hypothesizes that the AMF spore community in a pear orchard will exhibit more rapid and pronounced temporal changes under future climate conditions (RCP 8.5, 2040), with a significant shift in AMF spore functional group composition, including an increased dominance of Glomeraceae, but no change in overall AMF spore abundance.